aclai4067/capstone-central/04_coding-schedule.md

 # Coding Schedule

-* You may start coding when your capstone mentor is satisfied with your preparation verbally tells you that you may start coding.
+* You may start coding when your capstone mentor is satisfied with your preparation and tells you to start coding.
 * The first official day for coding is Monday 12/4/2017.
 If you do not have permission to start coding by this monday you are behind.